megoshmego/SQLA/outline.md

 It should be able to import the User model, and create the tables using SQLAlchemy.
 Make sure you have the FlaskDebugToolbar installed — it’s especially helpful when using SQLAlchemy.

 Make a Base Template
-Add a base template with slots for the page title and content.
+XX Add a base template with slots for the page title and content.
 Your other templates should use this.

 You can use Bootstrap for this project, but don’t spend a lot of time worrying about styling — this is not a goal of this exercise.